Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 Characters who climb the red marble staircase to its full height come to a dusty balcony with a suit of black plate armor standing against one wall, draped in cobwebs.
 This suit of [[5.
 Mechanics/Bestiary/Construct/Animated Armor.md\|animated armor]] attacks as soon as it takes damage or a character approaches within 5 feet of it.
 It fights until destroyed.

 Oil lamps are mounted on the oak-paneled walls, which are carved with woodland scenes of trees, falling leaves, and tiny critters.
-Characters who search the walls for secret doors or otherwise inspect the paneling can, with a successful DC 12 Wisdom (Perception) check, notice tiny corpses hanging from the trees and worms bursting up from the ground.
+Characters who search the walls for secret doors or otherwise inspect the paneling can, with a successful DC 12 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check, notice tiny corpses hanging from the trees and worms bursting up from the ground.

 #### Secret Door

-A secret door in the west wall can be found with a successful DC 15 Wisdom (Perception) check.
+A secret door in the west wall can be found with a successful DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 It pushes open easily to reveal a cobweb-filled wooden staircase leading up to the attic.

 ### 12. Master Suite